 - Learning by doing – applying tools and practices between sessions.

 - Critical questioning and reflection.

-If you have little or limited experience and familiarity with community-based initiatives, and you demonstrate a motivation to create positive and meaningful community change please apply.
-You may be a community-builder, advocate, volunteer, or leader.
-The maximum capacity for this course is 20 participants in order to optimize your learning experience and connection through smaller working groups.
+The maximum capacity for this course is 20 participants to optimize your learning experience and connection through smaller working groups.

 As a part of this course, we also compile a collection of Indigenous community-building stories as a resource for future programs.

 Coady Institute strives to ensure change leaders working in communities around the world have access to its courses.
 All successful candidates for this course receive a full bursary of $1,500, made possible by the support of Coady’s Circle of Abundance as well as individual and institutional donors.

 The course format and content is extremely beneficial if you are working in any area that has to do with humans, environment, and community.

 The social justice cornerstones of the Institute allows for spaces where conversations can occur to support understanding and continuous reconciliation.

 Please note that Coady Institute does not accept third party applications.
 Individuals need to submit their application via Coady’s website and should use caution when approached by those offering services to complete the application and admissions process.